itplr-kosit/validator/README.md

 ## Installation

-The Validator distribution can be publicly download from the following sources:
+Download from the following sources is possible:

 * GitHub releases: https://github.com/itplr-kosit/validator/releases
     * This release contains a ZIP file with all the different JAR variants